Health system: Capitation

 In capitation payment systems, GPs are paid for each patient on their "list", usually with adjustments for factors such as age and gender.
-According to OECD, "these systems are used in Italy (with some fees), in all four countries of the United Kingdom (with some fees and allowances for specific services), Austria (with fees for specific services), Denmark (one third of income with remainder fee for service), Ireland (since 1989), the Netherlands (fee-for-service for privately insured patients and public employees) and Sweden (from 1994).
+According to OECD (Organization for Economic Co-operation and Development), "these systems are used in Italy (with some fees), in all four countries of the United Kingdom (with some fees and allowances for specific services), Austria (with fees for specific services), Denmark (one third of income with remainder fee for service), Ireland (since 1989), the Netherlands (fee-for-service for privately insured patients and public employees) and Sweden (from 1994).
 Capitation payments have become more frequent in "managed care" environments in the United States."

 According to OECD, "capitation systems allow funders to control the overall level of primary health expenditures, and the allocation of funding among GPs is determined by patient registrations".
 However, under this approach, GPs may register too many patients and under-serve them, select the better risks and refer on patients who could have been treated by the GP directly.
 Freedom of consumer choice over doctors, coupled with the principle of "money following the patient" may moderate some of these risks.
 Aside from selection, these problems are likely to be less marked than under salary-type arrangements.'